 Overall rating: 9.9 / 10

-These come in weights between 1 lb. and 20 lb. options.
-These are neoprene, which is perfect for all your cardio and strength training needs.
+These are adjustable weights between 5.5 lbs. to 27.5 lbs. options.
+The ATIVAFIT brand and adjustable dumbbells are perfect for all your cardio and strength training needs.
 These are ideal for everyone from beginners to experienced lifters who are looking to tone and tighten every inch of their muscles, even those small, hard to reach places.

 The interior is made of cast iron which delivers a solid performance.
 And the neoprene exterior makes it easy to maintain your grip comfortably.
 These come in a variety of colors that are attractive and make working out more fun.